mwcraig/reducer/README.rst

 Getting started with python can be intimidating; if you have questions please `contact me <mailto:mcraig@mnstate.edu>`_!

-To actually run this tool you need to install the `anaconda python distribution <http://continuum.io/downloads>`_.
+To actually run this tool it is easiest to install the `anaconda python distribution <http://continuum.io/downloads>`_.
 It will *not* interfere in any way with other python installations you have.